-The cost of having interest-bearing debt is typically higher when you are young and can decrease as you get older if you establish a good credit record.
-The debt is created when you borrow money from a lender, which adds interest onto the unpaid balance until you pay off the loan.
-The interest rate applied can add significant costs to a loan.
+The cost of having interest-bearing debt is typically higher when you are young, but the interest payments can decrease as you get older if you establish a good credit record and raise your credit scores.
+The debt is created when you borrow money from a lender, which adds interest onto the unpaid balance until you pay off the total amount of money you were lent.

-The interest on a federal subsidized loan is applied using the simple daily interest formula.
+The interest on a federal subsidized loan is applied using the daily simple interest formula.
 The outstanding balance on the loan is multiplied by the number of days since the last payment was processed and multiplied again by the interest rate factor.
-The interest rate factor is determined by dividing the interest rate charged by the number of days in a year – in this scenario, this would be 3.86 percent divided by 365.
-For example, if 30 days have passed since the last payment and the loan amount is $10,000, then the formula would be 30 x $10,000, which equals $30,000.
-The $30,000 is then multiplied by an interest rate factor of 0.0001057.
+The interest rate factor is determined by dividing the interest rate charged by the number of days in a year.

-A student is allowed to make up to 120 monthly payments to pay off the loan.
-The monthly payment amounts are determined by combining the interest rate charged for each month with the percentage of the outstanding balance that will be paid.
-The total interest charged on a $10,000 loan at 3.86 percent interest for 10 years is $3,860.
-The first monthly payment would be $100.58.
-The principal loan portion would be $68.41, and the interest portion would be 32.17.
+The first monthly payment (consisting of principal and interest) would be $100.58.
+The principal loan portion would be $68.41, and the interest portion would be $32.17.
 The interest charged will decrease a little bit each month as the outstanding principal is paid down until the entire balance is paid off.

 Why Charge Interest?

 Interest-bearing loans are made by lenders to earn money from the funds they lend to people and businesses.
 The cost to borrow allows lenders to stay in business, pay their bills and employees, and earn a profit.
-Car loans, mortgages and credit cards are common loan products that charge interest on money that is borrowed.
+That is why car loans, mortgages and credit cards are common loan products that charge interest on money that is borrowed.